Data keys

 The Data Keys subsection in AdButler

-1. Click Create New.
+1. Click Add Data Key.
 The Data Key window will appear.

 2. Give the data key a name, select its type, then click Save.